-Now that the most incredible 6 months of my life has unfortunately come to an end.
+Now that the most incredible 6 months of my life have unfortunately come to an end.
 I thought I would write a final post for the trip summarising my thoughts, feeling, recommendations, regrets and love regarding this truly astonishing part of the world.
 I’ve chosen to break the post down into various categories meaning you can read the lot or focus on a part you are particularly interested in.
 I hope I’m able after spending the last 6 months in this part of the world to put down in words an accurate representation of the area and capture how grateful I am for having had such an amazing time.

-I guess it is ultimately the people of an area that provide you with the greatest impression of a location and I must say the people of South East Asia (SEA) are probably the most kind and friendly I’ve ever met.
+I guess it is ultimately the people of an area that provide you with the greatest impression of a location and I must say the people of South East Asia (SEA) are probably the kindest and most friendly I’ve ever met.
 Whether in the very rural parts of northern Vietnam or the hustling megacities of Bangkok, Singapore and Manila the people were always so friendly and helpful.
 I think the news and social media often portrays only bad aspects of people and the very worst of humanity.
 But in my whole 6-month period I don’t think I can count a time where I encountered a horrible person.
 99% of the human population and those of SEA are kind, loving humans just like you and me, who are willing to help you and just want to go about their normal daily lives.
 Everywhere I went, locals, walking by in the street would say “hello, where are you from” and strike up a conversation.
 Taxi drivers would always be interested to hear your stories and restaurant and hostel staff were always so accommodating.
 Even people who appeared to have so little, in the way of material possession and money were often so happy and grateful with what they had.
 Children played with anything and were so resourceful.
 I saw kids in the Philippines building kites out of plastic rubbish and flying them within a slum but, yet they still had a smile on their face.
 I saw elderly people in Vietnam working away in the heat carrying masses of weight on their back but would still offer you a smile.
 I saw miners in Indonesia working in appalling conditions at ridiculous hours but still greeted you in the same friendly tone you would expect if passing them on the street.
 To be honest it really made me think of all the people back home and times in my life when I have complained and been miserable over the most nonchalant things.
 I realised that we, in the western world often don’t understand how lucky and great we have it.
 People with nothing can be so happy and friendly, yet those rushing round in the city, are unable to make eye contact and hold a smile with someone let alone sit and strike up a conversation with someone on the tube.
 The people of SEA really are the cornerstone of the continent.
 Across the 8 countries I visited, there was such diversity among its people, regarding religion, language and race yet the same non-discriminating fact remained.
 They were all so so lovely!

 Travelling is also great not just for the locals you meet but the fellow travellers on the backpacking path.
 Although travelling as a group of 4 for much of the time, we still managed to meet so many other fellow travellers.
 The main nationalities tended to be from the UK, Germany, Canada and Scandinavia but as with the locals, the travelling community in this part of the world was equally amazing.
 Everyone was so friendly, happy and inviting.
 It’s was so easy to strike up a conversation with anyone at the pool, bar or mountain top viewpoint.
 The backpacking community really looked out for one another with people offering suggestions and tips if they had already trodden the path you were about to take.
 Additionally, you would cross paths with people multiple times, bumping into familiar faces at the night market or hostel dormitory.
 This isn’t to say everyone is following the same route and it’s very touristy (I mean it can be) but it just seems to be that likeminded individuals do like-minded things and therefore you’ll likely see a few friendly and familiar faces while backpacking.
 Thank you to all the amazing fellow travellers I met while on this wonderful adventure.
 Friends for life have certainly been made!